 I knew I wanted to make a positive difference in the world, but hadn’t fully worked out the “how.”
 So, I spent five years trying on professional titles like English Teacher, Executive Assistant, Operations Associate, and Project Support Officer.

-Through travel hacks, studying abroad, volunteering and working in international nonprofits, I managed to backpack around Africa, South America, North America, Oceania, Europe and Asia on a budget.
+Through travel hacks, studying abroad, volunteering and working in international nonprofits, I managed to backpack around Africa, South America, North America, Oceania, Europe, Asia and the Middle East on a budget.
 I crossed off and simultaneously added bucket-list items, taking me through Incan Ruins in the Andes, to the thin air on top of Mount Kilimanjaro, diving with crocodiles in Australia, swimming with giant Manta Rays in Thailand, and eventually working a “9-5” office job in New York City.

 I explored 6 continents and countless cultures, seeking growth, connections, and love.
 I fell for people and places, pushed the boundaries of my comfort zone, and occasionally stumbled into pessimistic lows about myself and humanity.